Vikash-Kumar-984/Machine-Learning-Model-API-Frontend-and-Backend/README.md

 # 1. What is deployment?

-- Deployment means making your web application (like your Flask app) live on the internet so that other people can use it — not just on your computer.
+- Deployment means making the web application (like your Flask app) live on the internet so that other people can use it — not just on your computer.
 For example, if you've built a machine learning model in Flask, deployment means putting it online so users can send requests and get predictions from anywhere in the world.

 - Analogy: